Andrew Jorgensen

 Biography

-Andrew is currently pursuing his Master of Fine Arts in Photography, part time, with the School of Art and expects to graduate in 2024.
-His research and artistic practice have primarily focused on exploring human connections and the dynamics that exist across different forms of interpersonal relationships.
+Andrew’s practice in filmmaking and cinematography has been primarily focused on exploring human connections and the dynamics that exist across different forms of interpersonal relationships.
 He is particularly drawn to exploring the complexities of family narratives, friendships, and the nature of intimacy.
 The narratives he leans into introduce elements of magical realism that expose how other-worldly and unexplained interventions can change the path we thought we were on.

 Degrees